xswang-ai/torch-cfd/README.md

 ## Acknowledgments
 I am grateful for the support from [Long Chen (UC Irvine)](https://github.com/lyc102/ifem) and [Ludmil Zikatanov (Penn State)](https://github.com/HAZmathTeam/hazmath) over the years, and their efforts in open-sourcing scientific computing codes.
 I also appreciate the support from the National Science Foundation (NSF) to junior researchers.
-I also want to thank the free A6000 credits at the SSE ML cluster from the University of Missouri.
+I want to thank the free A6000 credits at the SSE ML cluster from the University of Missouri.

+(Added after `0.2.0`) I also want to acknowledge that University of Missouri's OpenAI Enterprise API key.
+After from version `0.1.0`, I begin prompt existing codes in VSCode Copilot (using the OpenAI Enterprise API), which arguably significantly improve the efficiency on "porting->debugging->refactoring" cycle, e.g., Copilot helps design unittests and `.vscode/launch.json` for debugging.
+For details of how Copilot's suggestions on code refactoring, please see [README.md](./torch_cfd/README.md) in `torch_cfd` folder.

 For individual paper's acknowledgment please see [here](./fno/README.md).